 In central Portugal and offshore the Iberian Massif is buried by Mesozoic and Cenozoic sediments.
 The Lusitanian Basin covers much of central Portugal partly onshore and partly offshore, limited on the east by the Iberian Massif.
 It is a Mesozoic rift basin that opened in the Late Triassic and developed into an open marine carbonate shelf in the Jurassic.
 It was covered by westward-prograding siliciclastics during the latest Jurassic and Cretaceous as the North Atlantic opened.
 It was then subjected to transpression during Tertiary Alpine events.
 Although many wells have been drilled in the Lusitanian basin only oil and gas shows have been encountered and structures are generally breached.

-Globalshift considers other basins off Portugal to be less well explored.
+Other basins off Portugal are less well explored.
 Off the northern coast of Portugal is the Porto Basin, elongated in a north-south direction which formed at the same time as the Lusitanian basin.
 West of a ridge of shallow basement (to the west of the Lusitania basin) is the Peniche basin containing deep water turbidite deposits.
 It has similarities to the Jeanne d'Arc basin in the Grand Banks of Canada but with a thin Tertiary overburden and much greater water depth.
-No wells have been drilled here.
+No wells have been drilled.

 Off the south of the country are the Alentajo, Sagres and Algarve basins.
 These have thick sections of Triassic (including salt), Jurassic, and Lower Cretaceous sediments also similar to the Jeanne d'Arc basin.
 Only two wells have been drilled in the Alentejo Basin, one on the eastern flank penetrating a thick Mesozoic carbonate platform and the other within a submarine channel system that bypassed the platform to deposit deepwater turbidites.